nspcc-dev/neo-go/docs/node-configuration.md

 ```
 Pprof:
   Enabled: false
-  Address: ""
-  Port: "30001"
+  Addresses:
+    - ":30001"
 Prometheus:
   Enabled: false
-  Address: ""
-  Port: "40001"
+  Addresses:
+    - ":40001"
 ```
 where:
 - `Enabled` denotes whether the service is enabled.
 - `Address` is a service address to be running at.
+Warning: this field is deprecated, please, use `Addresses` instead.
 - `Port` is a service port to be bound to.
+Warning: this field is deprecated, please, use `Addresses` instead.
+- `Addresses` is a list of service addresses to be running at and listen to in the form of "host:port".

 ### RPC Configuration